Import Count Table

 Applies to: Machine Learning Studio (classic)

-The purpose of the Import Count Table module is to allow customers who created a table of count-based statistics using an earlier version of Azure Machine Learning to upgrade their experiment.
+The purpose of the Import Count Table module is to allow customers who created a table of count-based statistics using an earlier version of Machine Learning to upgrade their experiment.
 This module merges the existing count tables with new data.

 For general information about count tables and how they are used to create features, see Learning with Counts.